Pearson sells Mergermarket to focus on education business

-Pearson Chief Executive John Fallon is reorganizing the company to concentrate on fast-growing economies and digital services, rather than Europe and North America, where austerity measures have hit public spending.
+Pearson Chief Executive John Fallon is reorganising the company to concentrate on fast-growing economies and digital services, rather than Europe and North America, where austerity measures have hit public spending.

 The strategy has increased speculation Fallon will eventually sell the Financial Times.
 However, Pearson has said it intends to hang on to the newspaper, which it believes has a better fit with the overall group.